 - Layer!
 Just like wear lots of clothes to keep yourself warm, you’ll need lots of products to keep your hands soft.
 Any one of these steps will help, but the combination of all them is what seems to really do the trick for me.
 I know, it’s complicated,but it’s better than having painful cracked hands.

 - Start with a cuticle oil.
 Begin with the thinnest product, such as Avoplex or Solar Oil for your nails and cuticles.
+These oils will soak into your cuticles and really make a difference.
 You could also use a plain carrier oil, such as avocado or rice bran, but I find these specially-packaged products are handy because they come with the nail polish type applicator brushes, so you don’t get grease all over (your phone, computer, clothes, etc.) making it much more likely for you to use them.

 - Shea Butter Hand Cream This is pretty much one of the wonders of the world, for extremely dry-skinned gals like me.
 Not just any shea butter lotion, you need the really thick kind that comes in a tub or tube.
 L’Occitane is the most famous brand, but I like Pre de Provence, which is nearly identical, costs less, and comes in Unscented, Lavender and Verbena.
 And the scented ones are the exact same formula as the original kind, not some watered down version.
 Another good one is by J.R.
 Watkins, which can sometimes be found in the natural beauty aisle at Target.
 These creams will sink into your skin and prevent future damage.
 But don’t stop there!